tr1n4ry/.github/profile/README.md

 We also acquired [Kinetik](https://kinetiksolutions.ca/) to expand our offer in the AI/ML space.

-You can know more about us here: [https://trinary.ca/](https://trinary.ca/)
+You can learn more about us here: [https://trinary.ca/](https://trinary.ca/)

 ### Our services and expertises